 QUESTIONS ABOUT THE ALTERNATIVES

-The DEIS identifies two preferred alternatives: Central Alternative 1A and Central Alternative 1B.
-The route, bridge location, and lane configuration are identical for the two alternatives.
-Both include a 4-lane I-69 bridge and retain one US 41 bridge.
-The only difference is the tolling scenario:
+The DEIS identified two preferred alternatives: Central Alternative 1A and Central Alternative 1B.
+The route, bridge location and lane configuration were identical for the two alternatives.
+Both include a new four-lane I-69 bridge and retain one US 41 bridge.
+The only difference was the tolling scenario.

-Both include a new 4-lane I-69 bridge and retain one US 41 bridge for local traffic.
-Both include 11.2 miles of new interstate, with the construction of 8.4 miles of I-69 on new location and upgrades to 2.8 miles of existing US 41 to meet interstate standards.
+Central Alternative 1B, which tolls only the I-69 bridge, is the preferred alternative.
+Central Alternative 1B includes a new four-lane I-69 bridge and retains one US 41 bridge for local traffic.
+It includes 11.2 miles of new interstate, with the construction of 8.4 miles of I-69 on new terrain and upgrades to 2.8 miles of existing US 41 to meet interstate standards.
 New interchanges would be added at existing I-69 in Indiana, US 60 in Kentucky and at existing US 41 south of Henderson between Van Wyk Road and Kimsey Lane.

-What factors determined that Central Alternatives 1A or 1B is the preferred alternative?
+What factors determined that Central Alternative 1B is the preferred alternative?

-Selecting the preferred alternatives was a multi-step process that included leadership in both states, the community, and state and federal agencies.
-Central Alternatives 1A and 1B are the preferred alternatives for the following reasons:
+Selecting the preferred alternative was a multi-step process that included leadership in both states, the community, and state and federal agencies.
+Central Alternative 1B is the preferred alternatives for the following reasons:

 - Fewest residential relocations